Accenture/raiseyourvoice/README.md

 # 💬 Raise Your Voice 📢
-> A strategy game for the future of AI in humanitarian work by Accenture
+> *A strategy game for the future of AI in humanitarian work and underserved communities*

 <img src="images/raise-your-voice.png" width="100%">